cincinnati-elixir/todos_phoenix_ember_example/README.md

 ## Running the Tests Suite

-1. Run the test server in a shell `./bin/test-server
+1. Run the selinum-server `selenium-server`
-2. Run chrome_driver in a shell `chromedriver`
-3. Run the tests `mix test`
+2. Run the tests `mix test`